teclabat/tcltk-binaries/README.md

 | xcursor | - | - | https://github.com/teclabat/tkxcursor | Support for X Cursor library cursor files in Tk applications. |

 **Tcl90** support is in progress.
 Packages marked with `n/a` in the Tcl 9 column are not yet migrated (and itcl stuff never will be).\
-* Marked items are bound to a commit-id because of an ongoing issue.
+* Marked items are bound to a commit-id because of an ongoing issue.\
+B8, B9 = Branch TCL8/9.\

 Old releases may be removed periodically to save storage space.